goonpug/goonpug/README.md

 License
 =======
-GoonPUG is released under the MIT license.
+GoonPUG is distributed under the GNU General Public License.
 See [LICENSE.md](https://github.com/pmrowla/goonpug/blob/master/LICENSE.md) for more information.